 Some typical aspects of semiconductor lasers are:

-- Electrical pumping with moderate voltages and high efficiency is possible particularly for high-power diode lasers, and allows their use e.g. as pump sources for highly efficient solid-state lasers (→ diode-pumped lasers).
+- Electrical pumping with moderate voltages and high efficiency is possible particularly for high-power diode lasers, and allows their use e.g. as pump sources for highly efficient solid-state lasers (→ diode-pumped lasers) and even as direct diode lasers.

 - A wide range of wavelengths are accessible with different devices, covering much of the visible, near-infrared and mid-infrared spectral region.
 Some devices also allow for wavelength tuning.